smartface/contxjs/README.md

 ```

-This method make style code more readable and easy understanding.
+This method make styles more readable and easier understanding.

 ## Context Management
 Each context encapsulates behaviors and apply theme to decorated components that come from outside of the context via Context's Actors and Reducers.